Sovereign Military Order of Malta: International status

+Scholarly debate

 With its unique history and unusual present circumstances, the exact status of the Order in international law has been the subject of debate.
 Some scholars have questioned the Order's sovereignty based on the fact that the Order has very limited geographical territories and on account of the Order's relationship with the Holy See.
 The connection between the Holy See and the Order of Malta was seen as so close as to call into question the actual sovereignty of the order as a separate entity.
 This has prompted constitutional changes on the part of the Order, which were implemented in 1997.
 Since then, the Order has been widely recognized as a sovereign subject of international law in its own right.

 Some legal experts claim that the Order's claim to sovereignty cannot be maintained.
-Wilhelm Wengler rejects the notion that recognition of the Order by some states (for example, the Republic of San Marino in 1939 recognized SMOM as a sovereign state in its own right.) makes it a subject of international law.
+Even taking into account the Order's ambassadorial diplomatic status among many nations, some scholars reject the Order's sovereign status.
+Wilhelm Wengler rejects the notion that recognition of the Order by some states (for example, the Republic of San Marino's 1935 recognition of SMOM as a sovereign state in its own right) makes it a subject of international law.
 Ian Brownlie writes that, "Even in the sphere of recognition and bilateral relations, the legal capacities of institutions like the Sovereign Order of Jerusalem and Malta must be limited simply because they lack the territorial and demographic characteristics of states."
 Helmut Steinberger states that, "With the historical exception of the Holy See, which maintains diplomatic relations with more than 100 States, in contemporary international law only States as distinguished from international organizations or other subjects of international law are accorded sovereignty."

-Even taking into account the Order's ambassadorial diplomatic status among many nations, a claim to sovereign status is sometimes rejected.

 Other legal experts argue in favour of the Order's claim to sovereignty.
 Georg Dahm affirms that the Order is a "subject of international law without territory".
 Berthold Waldstein-Wartenberg writes that the sovereignty of the Order and its personality in international law is "generally recognized by international law doctrine".
 Gerhard von Glahn affirms that "the Order can be classified as a nonstate subject of international law, although of a somewhat peculiar nature."
 Rebecca Wallace explains that a sovereign entity does not have to be a country, and that the Order is an example of this.